decentraland/adr/content/ADR-253-exposing-gltf-internals.md

 ## Protobuf components
-Here is the specific part of modification to directly do in the Protocol.
+Here is the specific part of the modification to directly do in the Protocol.

 ### Modify
 It only shows the part is modified.